An Affordable Singapore Itinerary for 2 Days (2026)

 The best areas for dining in Singapore

-There is a wide variety of places to eat in Singapore for every budget, from bustling street food markets to five-star hotel champagne brunches.
+There is a wide variety of places to eat in Singapore and for travellers on a budget, you’ll find tasty street food markets.

 At Clarke Quay you’ll find riverside dining with a lively atmosphere.
-Chinatown has authentic hawker centres and street food, while Marina Bay is all about upscale dining with skyline views.
+Chinatown has authentic hawker centres and street food.
+Avoid eating at Marina Bay, which is all about upscale dining, but you can still enjoy its skyline views.

 What to eat in Singapore